 \subsection{Evolutionary Algorithm for In-Distribution Generalization}

-Although many instruction datasets have been synthesized, most are based on simple strategies like Self-Instruct\citep{wang2023self}, offering limited incremental value.
-To achieve meaningful expansion, we design a three-step evolution process that targets both coverage and depth as illustrated in Figure~\ref{fig:evolution_process}.
+Based on the previously selected informative instructions as seeds, we employ an evolutionary algorithm to synthesize new instructions, so as to ensure the performance on instruction sets similar to the seed instruction distribution, meanwhile enlarge the coverage and increasing the depth of seed instructions.
+Specifically, we design a three-step evolution process:

-1. Metadata-Guided Random Evolution: Based on the previously selected metadata, we adopt the Evol-Instruct method and randomly choose one of four dimensions—diversity, more reasoning steps, concretizing, or deepening, to guide each instruction’s evolution using State-of-the-Art advanced large model as synthesizer.
-This promotes diversity and avoids narrow expansion patterns.
+1. Metadata-Guided Evolution: In this step, we adopt the widely-adopted Evol-Instruct \citep{xu2023wizardlm} method.
+By randomly choose one of four dimensions—diversity, i.e., more reasoning steps, concretizing, deepening, and more diversified, to guide each instruction’s evolution using State-of-the-Art advanced large model as synthesizer.

-2. Validation and Filtering: Evolved instructions are evaluated by an advanced large model as an AI assistant to ensure instruction-following quality.
-Those that fail are filtered out, ensuring the final dataset remains clean and reliable.
+2. Validation and Filtering: Following \citep{tornberg2023chatgpt}, evolved instructions are evaluated by an advanced large model to judge the quality, as well as the similarity between the original seed instruction.

-3. Multi-Turn Dialogue Generation: Each valid instruction is used to generate 1–4 rounds of dialogue, with the AI assistant simulating different roles.
+3. Multi-Turn Dialogue Generation: Following \citep{ding2023enhancing}, each valid instruction is used to generate 1–4 rounds of dialogue, with the AI assistant simulating different roles.